dhermes/bossylobster-blog/content/2011-11-17-quick-and-dirty-santas-coming.md

 [work event](https://sites.google.com/site/barcelonadevfest/) and while on the road I decided to be lazy.

-Since I just so happen to use a few [GData APIs](http://code.google.com/apis/gdata/) occasionally in my day to day work, most of the post ideas revolve around quirky things I have done or want to do with the APIs.
+Since I just so happen to use a few[GData APIs](http://code.google.com/apis/gdata/)occasionally in my day to day work, most of the post ideas revolve around quirky things I have done or want to do with the APIs.
 Also, due to my obscene love for Python, all my mashups seem to end up using the [Python Client for GData](http://code.google.com/p/gdata-python-client/).

-**Back-story:** As I was finalizing travel and gifts for my winter holiday back home, I called an old friend to let him know I'd be home in 40 days.
+**Back-story:** As I was finalizing travel and giftsfor my winter holiday back home, I called an old friend to let him know I'd be home in 40 days.
 After relaying this information to a few other people, I noted to my girlfriend that it would be nice if a computer would remind me of the count every day.
 This is where this quick and dirty pair of scripts come in to remind me when Santa is coming.

-**Pre-work — Account Settings: **To allow an app to make requests on my behalf, I signed up to [Manage my Domain](https://accounts.google.com/ManageDomains) for use with Google Apps, etc. For illustration purposes, let's say I used <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">http://example.com</span> (in reality, I used a pre-existing App of mine, I really just needed an OAuth token for one time use, no real safety concerns there).
-After adding this domain in the management page, I am able to get my *"OAuth Consumer Key"* and *"OAuth Consumer Secret"* which we'll say are <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">EXAMPLE\_KEY</span> and
+**Pre-work &mdash; Account Settings:**To allow an app to make requests on my behalf, I signed up to [Manage my Domain](https://accounts.google.com/ManageDomains)for use with Google Apps, etc. For illustration purposes, let's say I used <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">http://example.com</span>(in reality, I used a pre-existing App of mine, I really just needed an OAuth token for one time use, no real safety concerns there).
+After adding this domain in the management page, I am able to get my*"OAuth Consumer Key"*and *"OAuth Consumer Secret"* which we'll say are<span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">EXAMPLE\_KEY</span>and
 <span class="Apple-style-span"
-style="color: lime; font-family: 'Courier New', Courier, monospace;">EXAMPLE\_SECRET</span> in this example.
+style="color: lime; font-family: 'Courier New', Courier, monospace;">EXAMPLE\_SECRET</span>in this example.
 Also in the management page, I set my *"OAuth 2.0 Redirect URIs"* and made sure my app can serve that page (even if it is a 404).
-Again for illustration, let's pretend I used <span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">http://example.com/verify</span>.
+Again for illustration, let's pretend I used<span class="Apple-style-span" style="color: lime; font-family: 'Courier New', Courier, monospace;">http://example.com/verify</span>.

 After doing this settings pre-work, I have two scripts to do the work for me.

-**First script — get the OAuth Token:**
+**First script &mdash; get the OAuth Token:**

 ~~~~ {.prettyprint style="background-color: white;"}
 import gdata.calendar.clientimport gdata.gauthgcal = gdata.calendar.client.CalendarClient()oauth_callback = 'http://example.com/verify'scopes = ['https://www.google.com/calendar/feeds/']consumer_key = 'EXAMPLE_KEY'consumer_secret = 'EXAMPLE_SECRET'request_token = gcal.get_oauth_token(scopes, oauth_callback,                                     consumer_key, consumer_secret)out_str = ('Please visit https://www.google.com/accounts/OAuthAuthorize'           'Token?hd=default&oauth_token=%s' % request_token.token)print out_strfollow = raw_input('Please entry the follow link after authorizing:\n')gdata.gauth.authorize_request_token(request_token, follow)gcal.auth_token = gcal.get_access_token(request_token)print 'TOKEN:', gcal.auth_token.tokenprint 'TOKEN_SECRET:', gcal.auth_token.token_secret